Coriform/AnetPriorityQueue/README.md

-# AnetPriorityQueue
+# MinPriorityQueue
-ArenaNet Test Question #2 - Double-Ended Priority Queue I went with the dual heap approach
+Priority queue for C# that can be dequeued to produce the element with the lowest priority.
+Uses a simple min heap.